- Directed By: Carl Rinsch

 |Domestic Box Office: $38,362,475||Overseas Box Office: $113,354,340|

-Universal and Elliot Inc.’s $175 million budgeted samurai film ended as a $175 million write down, losing all but the marketing spend for one of the biggest flops of all time.
+The budget for 47 Ronin was $175 million and Universal and Elliot Inc.’s mega-budget samurai picture ended as a $175 million write down, losing all but the marketing spend for one of the biggest flops of all time.
 47 Ronin was a troubled production that was originally scheduled for release on November 21, 2012.
 The picture was then delayed until February 8, 2013 and then delayed again because of a late ill fated decision to add 3D and additional reshoots, which sent its budget into the stratosphere.
 Budget estimates go as high as $225 million, though Universal insists its closer to $175 million.
 First time director Carl Rinsch was canned during post production and a slew of editors tried their hand at salvaging the film.

 Between the cost of mounting this movie and an expensive global P&A spend, the movie would have to pull in unrealistic numbers just to break even.
 47 Ronin was a classic example of a creative misfire that the studio continually throws more money at to fix, instead of cutting their losses.
 Instead of being just a lousy big budget movie, they turned this beast into one of the most expensive lousy movies.